Welcome to UIS and congratulations on your admission to Graduate School!

 Why attend Transfer/Graduate New Student Orientation?

-We are holding our next Transfer/Graduate Student Orientation session for students who have been accepted to UIS for the fall semesters of 2015 on Friday, August 21 from 4 – 7 p.m.in the Public Affairs Center (PAC).
-Only new students who have been admitted and have returned their acceptance forms can participate in this program.
+Students admitted to the fall semester can attend one of the June, July, or August sessions.
+See the schedules below for starting times.
+Only new students who have been admitted to UIS can participate in this program.
 We also encourage our new students to bring up to two family members or guests with them so they can learn more about UIS.
+You can register for this session using the link below.

-Registration for Transfer/Graduate Orientation is now open.
+Register for our Transfer/Graduate New Student Orientation.
 Click here for online form.

 4-5:30 p.m.
 Check-in, PAC Concourse Lobby, Teardrop Entrance